juju/juju-gui/docs/databinding.rst

 Model
     A Y.Model instance.
 POJO
     A Native Javascript Object instance.
-Modern browser provide an Object.observe call which is use to observe such object independent of Y.Model support.
+Modern browsers provide an Object.observe call which is use to observe such object independent of Y.Model support.
+Today this is provided by a polyfill of Object.observe which we hope to remove in the near future.
 Databinding Engine
     Manages the connection between an Object and DOM representing it.
-Configured by viewlets.
+It is configured by viewlets.
 Viewlet
-    Configuration and code used in the context of a model and some DOM (usually from a Template) that manages the relationship between the model, the DOM and the databinding engine.
+    Configuration and code used in the context of a model and some DOM (usually a template) that manages the relationship between the model, the DOM and the databinding engine.
 ViewletManager
     A container class implementing policy around a collection of viewlets usually